cfengine/documentation/overview/glossary.markdown

 The standard library lives in a `masterfiles/lib` subdirectory.
 It's a collection of useful bundles and bodies you can use.

-#### Standard library

-The CFEngine Standard library is a collection of standardized definitions (see COPBL).

 #### Template